platformio/platformio-core/docs/ide/codeanywhere.rst

     To get board ``ID`` please use :ref:`cmd_boards` command or `Embedded Boards Explorer <http://platformio.org/boards>`_.

+    If you do not see created project, please refresh Project Tree using right-click on ``Container Name (PlatformIO) > Refresh``.

 2. Create new source file named ``main.cpp`` in ``src`` folder using Project Tree (left side).
-Please make right click on ``src`` folder, then "New File" and insert a next content:
+Please make right click on ``src`` folder, then "Create File" and insert a next content:

     .. code-block:: c